-Lisa Earle McLeod is a syndicated columnist who uses PR LEADS to find sources for her articles and books, including her latest: “Selling with Noble Purpose which hit #2 on CEO Read.
+Lisa Earle McLeod is a syndicated columnist who uses PR LEADS to find sources for her articles and books, including the landmark Selling with Noble Purpose which hit #2 on CEO Read.

 Organizations like Apple, Kimberly-Clark and Pfizer hire her to create passionate, purpose-driven sales organizations.

 Here is a synopsis of the conversation.

-1. Don’t use a subject line “New book about business,” or “New book about health.”
+- Don’t use a subject line “New book about business,” or “New book about health.”
 Instead, show one of your great ideas from the book.

-2. When she looks at responses for her PR LEADS queries, she likes to see the tips first and bio second.
+- When she looks at responses for her PR LEADS queries, she likes to see the tips first and bio second.
 She hates pitches that only include a bio but no tips.

-3. Beyond the responses she gets from her PR LEADS inquiries, she’s overwhelmed with 50 pitches a day from publicists who send her email about every topic under the sun – especially topics she doesn’t even cover.
+- Beyond the responses she gets from her PR LEADS inquiries, she’s overwhelmed with 50 pitches a day from publicists who send her email about every topic under the sun – especially topics she doesn’t even cover.
 She has rarely written a story based on an unsolicited pitch letter.
 The few times she did, it was a killer pitch that provided great reader tips, not just a summary of the book.

-4. She doesn’t look at press release sites.
+- She doesn’t look at press release sites.
 “I don’t have a shortage of ideas.”
 But she does use press releases to verify information, get background, and pull images of experts and book covers.

-For more tips on how to help pitch a reporter, read my book, “Reporters Are Looking for YOU!
+For more tips on how to help pitch a reporter, read my book, Reporters Are Looking for YOU!